-Depending on the type of fraud, it may take a while to detect (as with sleeper fraud or synthetic fraud), or the consumer may be the one to report a fraudulent transaction on their credit card statement, or a bank may notice unusual activity on a credit card, such as cash advances from across the globe in a short period of time.
+Depending on the type of fraud, such as sleeper or synthetic fraud, it may take a while to detect.
+The consumer may also report a fraudulent purchase or a bank may flag a suspicious transaction, such as large amounts of cash transferring across the globe.

 Regardless of how the fraud is initially identified, once an account is flagged, there is likely a manual review process to research.
-But one important step is frequently missed – communicating this information to your collection team.
+But what is often overlooked in this process is the complex issue of communication between those who research the suspicious transaction and your collection team.

-Collection agencies are required to handle disputes in accordance with the Fair Debt Collection Practices Act (FDCPA).
-Additionally, pursuant to the Fair Credit Reporting Act (FCRA) credit reporting agencies, collection agencies and creditors are required to verify disputes made by consumers about items appearing on their credit report.
-Both regulations have timelines associated with responding to a consumer’s dispute.
+Under the Fair Debt Collection Practices Act (FDCPA) and the Fair Credit Reporting Act (FCRA), Collection agencies are required to report and verify disputes made by consumers about activities on their credit report.
+Both regulations have guidelines and timelines that you must be aware of inaccurately responding to a consumer dispute.

 What is the Timeline to Respond to a Consumer Dispute?

 A consumer complaint is different from a dispute but could converge at some time.
-With a dispute the consumer is questioning the factual information relating to their account.
+With a dispute, the consumer is questioning the factual information relating to their account.
 However, in a complaint, the range of topics is nearly unlimited.
-Additionally, there are several different ways a consumer may file a complaint, and it can be filed with many different entities.
+Additionally, there are several different ways a consumer may file a complaint, and it can be filled with many different entities.

-A consumer can file a complaint with the Better Business Bureau (BBB), the Consumer Financial Protection Bureau (CFPB), the FTC (Federal Trade Commission) [although FTC complaints are generally forwarded to the CFPB], their State Attorney General, or directly to the creditor or collection agency, whoever their complaint is against.
-Furthermore, the complaint can be submitted in any number of ways; verbally, in writing, via text, email, voicemail, chat or any other the consumer would like, and all ways must be treated equally as important.
+A consumer can file a complaint with the Better Business Bureau (BBB), the Consumer Financial Protection Bureau (CFPB), the FTC (Federal Trade Commission), their State Attorney General, or directly to the creditor or collection agency, whoever their complaint is against.
+Furthermore, the complaint can be submitted in any number of ways; verbally, in writing, via text, email, voicemail, chat, or any other the consumer would like, and all ways must be treated equally as important.

 The complaint itself can be a variety of things, a few of the more common complaint topics related to collections are listed below (note this is not a comprehensive list):